ejentoai/Quickstart-Template/README.md

 ### 4. Set Up Database

 The application uses Prisma ORM with configurable database support.
-You can use any database supported by Prisma including PostgreSQL, MySQL, SQLite, MongoDB, SQL Server, and CockroachDB.
-Simply update the `DATABASE_URL` in your `.env` file to match your chosen database provider.
+You can connect to any online or offline database supported by Prisma, such as MySQL, PostgreSQL, or services like Supabase (which provides a hosted PostgreSQL database), etc. Simply update the `DATABASE_URL` in your `.env` file and ensure that the connection string matches the correct provider specified in the schema.prisma file.
+The provider defined in schema.prisma and the connection string must correspond to the same database type.

 The database stores:
 - **Public Agent Mode**: Chat history with dual user identification (session-based for anonymous users, user-based for authenticated users)